SOVERIGN-6747/Algo-Benchmaker/README.md

 # Pathfinding Algorithm Visualizer and Benchmark

 A C++ SFML application for visualizing and benchmarking various pathfinding algorithms.
-This project was created for the CICR Robo-Soccer team to optimize robot navigation logic.
+This project was created for the CICR team to optimize robot navigation logic.

 ## Features